 CLINKER

 The clinker is cooled from 1450°C to 120°C as it exits the kiln and it is then stored on site in dedicated silos.
-The hot air from the clinker is used to dry and preheat the raw materials and soon, in a new project, excess heat in Platin will be used to generate electricity on site.
+The hot air from the clinker is used to dry and preheat the raw materials.
+The exhaust air from the kiln is cooled and passes through a fabric filter which removes dust particles before it is discharged from the stack.

+7

 CEMENT

 Cement is produced by milling the clinker to a fine powder with the addition of small quantities of gypsum to control the setting time.
 Eco-efficient CEM II cement is produced with the addition of unburnt limestone, reducing the energy requirement and carbon footprint of the cement.
 The finished cements are conveyed to silos for dispatch by tanker or packed into 25kg bags.

 WASTE HEAT RECOVERY

 An energy efficiency investment.

-An exciting new development in Platin will make use of excess heat from the process to generate up to 7.5 Megawatts (MW) of electricity on site.
-This is equivalent to around 25% of the electricity needs of plant.
-This project will reduce annual CO2 emissions in Platin.
-There will be no change to the quantity or nature of the emissions discharged, other than they will be at a lower temperature because the heat contained in the gases will be used to generate electricity.
+In 2015, Irish Cement received planning permission for a new development in Platin that can recover surplus heat from the process to generate up to 7.5 Megawatts (MW) of electricity on site.
+Once installed this heat recovery unit could supply around 25% of Platin's electricity needs.
+This project will also reduce annual CO2 emissions in Platin.
+There will be no change to the quantity or nature of the air discharged, other than it will be at a lower temperature because the heat contained in the exhaust will be used to generate electricity.
 In effect, existing hot gases from the process will be diverted through a heat exchanger or boiler, to generate steam that, in turn, drives a turbine to generate electricity.
 The 'cooled' gases will be filtered as normal before being discharged through the stack.
 Platin will be the first cement plant in Ireland and among the first in Europe to install this type of technology.
 The benefits are that Platin will need less electricity from the grid, will make better use of existing heat and will improve competitiveness, helping to secure operations into the future.